Seamful XAI: Operationalizing Seamful Design in Explainable AI: Findings

 \subsubsection{Anticipating and crafting seams}

-Participants' reflection comments suggested three main reasons why the process was effective in empowering them to engage in seamful design, all of which are tied to the scaffolds our process provided.
+Participants highlighted three main reasons why the process was effective in empowering them to engage in seamful design, all of which are tied to the scaffolds our process provided.
 First, \textbf{the adversarial thinking during breakdown was helpful} because “the first impulse of when we think of breakdowns is to stop them from happening” (P19).
 “Making breakdown a goal-centered task is super effective” because as “technologist[s] [we are] often too solution oriented and don’t pause enough to think through what the exact problems are” (P07, P24).
 The “provocative” nature of asking `what could we do to make the breakdown happen' helped participants to “not go to the solution first” but instead “have the \textit{freedom} to really think about bad outcomes without being burdened by the hero expectations” (P03, P01, P24).

 Second, \textbf{having the AI lifecycle stages listed out helped} participants “find a home for the seams because the gaps could come from anywhere” (P25).
 The different stages also made the “thinking process deliberative and structured” and “showcased the sociotechnical reality of AI systems” (P29, P23).
-Third, \textbf{prompts for crafting was “instrumental”} to frame and write out the seam “in a productive way” (P15, P20, P43).
-“Coming up with the seam is one thing but figuring out how to write it in a way that is helpful to someone else is a different ball game “ (P06).
-Initially participants found the task of writing out the seams “an intimidating task but writing down the [ideal design] expectations and the reality [real use]” made the process “reproducible and doable even for first-timers” (P17, P32):
+Third, \textbf{prompts for crafting were “instrumental”} to frame and write out the seam “in a productive way” (P15, P20, P43).
+“Coming up with the seam is one thing but figuring out how to write it in a way that is helpful to someone else is a different ball game” (P06).
+Writing down “the [ideal design] expectations and the reality [real use]” made the process “reproducible and doable even for first-timers” (P17, P32).
+Having the process broken down “into bite sized pieces” made the “learning curve less steep, promot[ing] self-reliance” (P06, P07):

-\begin{quote} I like this framing because nowadays people design for the ideal, the golden path...but technology \textit{never} works that way.
+\begin{quote} No real-world technology follows the golden path.
 Having this expectations vs. reality equation has boiled the art of crafting a seam into a recipe that anyone can easily follow...that's powerful.
-(P08, a senior AI UX designer, emphasis added) \end{quote}
+(P08, a senior AI UX designer) \end{quote}

-Having the process broken down “into bite sized pieces” made the “learning curve [of writing the seam] less steep, promot[ing] self-reliance” (P06, P07).
-This participant encapsulates the notion of a “beautiful seam”~\cite{inmanribes2019} in AI:

-\begin{quote} Writing out the expectations and reality like this makes me feel like I'm gather raw materials for the seam.
-Now, the job is to stitch the information in the right way...Framing the seam in a way that helps the AI user makes for a \textit{beautiful seam.} (P34, emphasis added) \end{quote}